ubuntu-mate/ubuntu-mate.org/blog/20140828-ubuntu-mate-beta1.md

   * Added Ambiant-MATE and Radiant-MATE desktop and icon themes.
   * Added Ubuntu MATE LightDM theme.
   * Added [OpenDyslexic](http://opendyslexic.org/) a font created to increase readability for readers with dyslexia.
-  * Added a screen magnifier for indiviuals with low vision.
+  * Added a screen magnifier for individuals with low vision.
   * Added patent-free S3TC compatible implementation that provides texture compression to Mesa.
   * Added service discovery on a local network via the mDNS/DNS-SD protocol suite.
   * Added `colord` to manage, install and generate accurate colour profiles.